martinescardo/TypeTopology/README.md

 # Various new theorems in constructive univalent mathematics written in Agda

-This development was started by Martin Escardo in 2010, and transferred to github Monday 5th February 2018.
-A few files are authored by collaborators or external contributors, with names added at the top.
+This development was started by Martin Escardo in 2010 as an `svn` project, and transferred to `github` Monday 5th February 2018.

 If you contribute, please add your full (legal or adopted) name and date at the place of contribution.